osvfelices/pulse/docs/pages/api.md

 - `req`: Node.js IncomingMessage (has `url`, `method`, `headers`, etc.)
 - `res`: Node.js ServerResponse (has `writeHead()`, `end()`, etc.)

-Handlers are async functions with full scheduler integration in v2.0.0.
+Handlers are async functions with full scheduler integration.
 They can use all Pulse scheduler primitives including spawn, sleep, and channels.

 ---